 234 (City of Durham) Squadron ATC is part of the UK’s Air Training Corps and is based in Durham City in the North East of England.
 The Air Training Corps along with the Combined Cadet Force (RAF) form the RAF Air Cadets, a national youth organisation support by the Royal Air Force.

-The Air Cadet Organisation provides the opportunity for members to take part in a huge and diverse range of exciting and challenging activities.
+The RAF Air Cadets provides the opportunity for members to take part in a huge and diverse range of exciting and challenging activities.
 Many are organised at National and Regional level, with many others taking place at Wing and Squadron levels.

-If you’re interested in Flying, Gliding, Adventure Training, Camping, Engineering, Music, Shooting, Drill, Watersports, Abseiling, Overseas Travel… (to name but a few!), you will be delighted to know that they are all activities provided by the ATC!
+If you’re interested in Flying, Gliding, Adventure Training, Camping, Engineering, Music, Shooting, Drill, Watersports, Abseiling, Overseas Travel… (to name but a few!), you will be delighted to know that they are all activities provided by the RAF Air Cadets!

 RAF Air Cadets develop a sense of community and citizenship valued by employers, both military and civil.
 RAF Air Cadets also get the opportunity to fly in RAF and commercial aircraft – with many progressing to achieve Flying Scholarships and their Private Pilot’s License (PPL).

-The Air Training Corps, which has charitable status, is not a recruiting organisation but many members do go on to have careers in the Royal Air Force, other Services or civilian life.
+The RAF Air Cadets, which has charitable status, is not a recruiting organisation but many members do go on to have careers in the Royal Air Force, other Services or civilian life.
 Currently, approximately 34% of all aircrew (pilots, navigators and NCO aircrew) and 20% of Officers are ex-Cadets.

-The Aims of the Air Cadet Organisation are:
+The Aims of the RAF Air Cadets are:

 - Promote and encourage a practical interest in aviation and the Royal Air Force among young people